dondish/Senpai/README.md

 also it uses the Libary [Discord.js](https://github.com/hydrabolt/discord.js) to interact with the Discord API

-# Selfhosting/Selfhosting
+## Selfhosting

-This is official not supported but if you wanna try it anyway you would need a PostgresSQL server aswell as install all deps with npm/yarn.
+This is official not supported but if you wanna try it anyway you would need a PostgresSQL server, ffmpeg and all deps specified in the package.json.
 You might instead just use the dockerfile to create a container.
 ## Features

 ### Commands